anjibabuIITK/Send-Mail-from-Terminal/README.md

-   # Send Mail From Terminal ( command line) using gmail and Mutt.
+   # Send Mail From Terminal  using gmail and Mutt.

+                  ( Command line )

 We can send mails from our terminals from gmail by using mutt package.